-Why not?
-I thought.
+Why not I thought.
 Go for it, Liz.
 You’re never too old to try something new after all.

-The perfect family who had trekked across the desert and through a jungle with just a leather thong between their toes and a pendant around their necks containing buddhas eye to lead them… To me.
+The perfect family who had trekked across the desert and through a jungle with just a leather thong between their toes and a pendant around their necks containing Buddha’s eye to lead them.